Theophilos (emperor): Campaigns against the Arabs

 Abbasid Caliph al-Mamun sends an envoy to Emperor Theophilos.

 At the time of his accession, Theophilos was obliged to wage wars against the Arabs on two fronts.
 Sicily was once again invaded by the Arabs, who took Palermo after a year-long siege in 831, established the Emirate of Sicily, and gradually continued to expand across the island.
-In 830, Abbasid Caliph al-Ma'mun invaded Cappadocia in response to Theophilos' attack on Mopsuestia and Tarsos, capturing the city of Tyana.
-He launched a second campaign in 831 and then a third in 832, in which he captured the major border fortress of Loulon, but in 833 failed to seize Amorion.
+In 830, Abbasid Caliph al-Ma'mun invaded Cappadocia in response to Theophilos's attack on Mopsuestia and Tarsos, capturing the city of Tyana.
+In 831 Theophilos's forces intercepted and destroyed a large Abbasid raiding army at Charsianon, after which the Emperor invaded and pillaged Cilicia.
+These successes allowed Theophilos to celebrate his first triumph, but also prompted a major retaliatory Campaign by the Al-Ma'mun in 832, in which the Abbasids captured the major border fortress of Loulon, but in 833 they failed to seize Amorion.
 Another defeat in Cappadocia forced Theophilos to sue for peace (a one-off tribute of 100,000 gold dinars and the return of 7,000 prisoners), which he secured the next year, after the death of al-Ma'mun in 833.
 He was succeeded by his brother al-Mu'tasim who abandoned Tyana.